 Facebook video ads explained

-Facebook video ads are under the ad objective Get video views at the campaign level.
-Each video ad is automatically set to play on your audience's newsfeed as soon as it appears on their device.
+Each video ad is automatically set to play on your audience's newsfeed or selected placement as soon as it appears on their device.
 They are not required to click in order for the video to play.

 Typically, a Facebook video ad is much cheaper to run than most other ad types.
-In the image below you can see the cost per 10 second view being compared to a send traffic to website objective targeting the same audience which results in a much higher cost per action:
+In the image below you can see the cost per 10 second view being compared to sending traffic to website objective targeting the same audience which results in a much higher cost per action:

-Facebook uses a cost-per-view bidding model with a 10-second bidding option.
+Facebook uses a cost-per-view bidding model with 10-second, 2-second and ThurPlay bidding option.
 This means you're only charged per view if the user watches 10 seconds or more of your ad or per 1,000 impressions if you choose the 10-second setting.

 Facebook native videos (organic reach)

 Have you ever come across videos on Facebook and saw that they received thousands of views compared to organic posts that barely reach 2% of your entire fan base?

 That's because Facebook wants to encourage you to upload your content to Facebook and not YouTube or other video hosting platforms.
 SocialBakers found that on average native Facebook videos generate 135% more organic reach than links, text or photo posts: